 - Severe cravings.

-Successful treatment often includes supervised detox to maximize comfort and safety during the withdrawal process and minimize the risk of relapse.
-One strategy to help with withdrawal is medication-assisted treatment (MAT), which includes medication and counseling.6 There are medications that can help treat opioid disorders, including methadone, buprenorphine, and naltrexone.1 These medications help patients manage their opioid use disorders.
-In addition to the possible use of medication, patients should also attend counseling sessions and undergo therapy to discuss the root of their drug misuse.
-Behavioral therapies for prescription opioid misuse can help people adjust their attitudes and behaviors connected to drug use, improve their health life skills, and continue additional forms of treatment (such as medication).5
+Successful treatment often includes supervised detox to maximize comfort and safety during the withdrawal process and minimize the risk of opioid relapse.
+One strategy to help with withdrawal is medication-assisted treatment (MAT), which includes medication and counseling.5 There are several medications that can help treat opioid disorders, including methadone, buprenorphine, and naltrexone.1 These medications help patients manage their opioid use disorders.
+In addition to the possible use of medication, patients should also attend counseling sessions and undergo therapy to discuss the roots of their drug misuse.
+Behavioral therapies for prescription opioid misuse can help people adjust their attitudes and behaviors connected to drug use, improve their health and life skills, and continue additional forms of treatment (such as medication).8